Our Aim, through our Co-Curricular Clubs & Activities is:

 Each term children can select new activities or continue to master skills in those previously chosen.
 Pupils continue to have the opportunity for individual instrumental lessons and can sit Trinity College Music Exams.
-Please see our list of activities on offer for this term: WGS Co-curricular booklet Michaelmas 2017.
+Please see below our list of activities on offer.

 Many clubs and activities support classroom learning, such as Art Club for those taking Art at GCSE or Geography Help for those who need extra support.
 Other clubs offer myriad opportunities to extend life and learning beyond the confines of the curriculum, such as Astronomy Club, Archaeology, Science Award Scheme, Debating, Philosophy, Photography and Young Engineers club, Costume Club and Food competitions.
 As pupils progress through the school they often have the opportunity to lead many of these groups and clubs.